ASSERT-KTH/flacoco/README.md

 ## Installation

-Flacoco is currently only available as a SNAPSHOT.
+flacoco is currently only available as a SNAPSHOT.

 You can use it by installing locally yourself:
 ```bash